Chadian peacekeeper killed in attack on U.N. base in northern Mali

 Gunfire erupted from the area of the U.N. camp in Kidal in the morning, followed by the sound of rockets exploding, residents said.
 The shooting lasted around 10 minutes.

-The peacekeeper was killed when a suicide bomber exploded his vehicle at a U.N. checkpoint around a kilometer from the peacekeepers’ camp, the U.N. mission in Mali (MINUSMA) said in a statement.
+The peacekeeper was killed when a suicide bomber exploded his vehicle at a U.N. checkpoint around a kilometre from the peacekeepers’ camp, the U.N. mission in Mali (MINUSMA) said in a statement.

 A second vehicle exploded at one of the entrances to the base, it said.
 Eight rockets were fired at the camp but only two of them landed inside, causing serious material damage, it said.